 Head Coach Rauchbach was a member of the Drexel Dragon’s Basketball team and coaching staff, served as a Player Performance Specialist with Temple University Men’s Basketball, and most recently served as the Player Performance Specialist/Assistant Coach of Ness Ziona of the Israeli Winner League.
 Assistant Coach Wulbrun is the James C. Gaither Associate Head Coach of Men’s Basketball at Stanford University.
-The athletes are Eli Abaev of Coral Springs, FL, Austin Peay University; Robbie Feinberg of Hidden Hills, CA, Harvard University; Michael Feinberg of Hidden Hills, CA, Yale University; Spencer Freedman of Los Angeles, CA, Harvard University; Grant Greenberg of Leavenworth, KS, University of Saint Mary (’17), Kansas City Tornadoes (ABL); Jeremy Horn of Wynnewood, PA, Claremont McKenna College; Sam Iorio of Orefield, PA, American University; Austin Lavitt of Rye Brook, NY, Case Western Reserve University; Julian Marx of Miami, FL, Grinnell College (’17), Ireland ProA; Daniel Schreier of Santa Monica, CA, Manhattan College; Jacob Silpe of Cherry Hill, NJ, University of Pennsylvania; and Jared Wulbrun of Stanford University, California Lutheran University.
+The athletes are Eli Abaev of Coral Springs, FL, Austin Peay University; Robbie Feinberg of Hidden Hills, CA, Harvard University; Michael Feinberg of Hidden Hills, CA, Yale University; Spencer Freedman of Los Angeles, CA, Harvard University; Grant Greenberg of Leavenworth, KS, University of Saint Mary (’17), Kansas City Tornadoes (ABL); Jeremy Horn of Wynnewood, PA, Claremont McKenna College; Sam Iorio of Orefield, PA, American University; Austin Lavitt of Rye Brook, NY, Case Western Reserve University; Julian Marx of Miami, FL, Grinnell College (’17), Ireland ProA; Gabriel Ravetz of New York, NY, Wesleyan University; Daniel Schreier of Santa Monica, CA, Manhattan College; and Jacob Silpe of Cherry Hill, NJ, University of Pennsylvania.

 The European Games are a high-level athletic competition for Jewish athletes all over the world aimed at connecting Jews from the Diaspora.
 They are hosted by the European Maccabi Confederation and conducted in cooperation with Maccabi World Union.
 They are held every four years, two years after the Maccabiah is held.